anolilab/javascript-style-guide/packages/babel-preset/README.md

 }
 ```

-Note that this will result in a runtime breakage if the version passed into the anolilab preset is newer than the version of the babel runtime actually being used at build time.
+> Note: This will result in a runtime breakage if the version passed into the anolilab preset is newer than the version of the babel runtime  being used at build time.

 ## Disabling `plugin-transform-runtime`